Purpose

 Note

-You cannot directly create an index by using the statement that creates a materialized view.
-To create an index for a materialized view, you need to use the CREATE INDEX statement.
+You cannot directly create an index in the statement for creating a materialized view.
+To create an index for a materialized view, you must use the CREATE INDEX statement separately.

 | Parameter | Description |